 Yes, Bryce, Arches, Zion and all of Utah's other national and state parks are fantastic.
 In fact, they are part of the reason that I think Utah may be the most beautiful state in America.
 However, if you want to be wowed by a less-touristed part of Utah, you absolutely must get yourself to Monument Valley.
 The only thing keeping this place from attaining national park status is the fact that it's located on Navajo-owned land.
-Everything else about the place — its interesting rock formations, its rich colors, its popularity with movie directors — puts it more than on-par with other destinations in the state.
+Everything else about the place — its interesting rock formations, its rich colors, — puts it more than on-par with other destinations in the state.
 In fact, it may even be better since many people have never even heard of it before.

 Instead of Albuquerque…